Articles

 Pronunciation Adjustments

-To smooth pronunciation, articles ending in vowels undergo elision when placed before nouns starting with the same vowel.
+To smooth pronunciation, articles that contain more that one phoneme undergo elision when placed before nouns starting with the same vowel.
 This elision is marked with an apostrophe, and no space is left between the article and noun.
+The articles that are a single phoneme do not undergo elision, but add a "l" instead.

 , "a machine"